Newsroom

 A study published in the Journal of Urology examined the relationship between the presence of arsenic in urine and kidney cancer (renal cell carcinoma), the most common form of cancer of the kidneys.
 Their conclusion was that the level of arsenic present in urine is strongly related to the… more

 German and U.S. researchers have shown that a single gene, BRAF, can cause a form fo brain cancer if it is not properly controlled.
 BRAF is part of a cell signaling pathway and is known to be involved in the development of pilocytic astrocytoma, a growth that most often affects children.
-In mice,… more
+In… more

 It is well established that cancer is a genetic disease.
 It is the result of an accumulation of changes (mutations) in genes that control cell division.
 The actual order in which the mutations occur is not clear.
-Research from the University of California was able to determine the order of… more
+Research from the University of California was able to determine the order… more

 CancerQuest.org has created an interactive 'Cervical Cancer Awareness Town' that lets users watch as 'citizens' discuss issues about human papillomavirus (HPV) and cervical cancer.
 The material is available in English and Spanish.